Skjeggy/dataing/2_semester/IKT204/Encapsulation and dencapsulatioon.md

 The packages typically contain two types of fields: the payload and the header field.
 The payload typically contains the packet from the layer above, while the header belongs to the current layer the packet is in.

-The reason why this is necessary in a layere d
+The reason why this is necessary in a layered protocol stack is to ensure that each layer knows how to handle the packet and which address to send it to.